Government Shutdown and Impact to Military, VeteransUpdated: December 1, 2021

 Family Centers & Programs

 The Military and Family Life Counseling program will continue uninterrupted.
 The MFLCs will perform routine functions.
-If an MFLC is unable to access the installation during a shutdown, officials said, they will work offsite until they are able to access the installation.
+If an MFLC cannot access the installation during a shutdown, officials said, they will work offsite until they can access the installation.

 Family Support Centers: Staffing will be determined by installation commanders.